The work of Pamela Burgess is motivated by a fascination with nature and its materials, and a reverence for craftsmanship.

 Upon relocating to Chicago, she began her career as a fine artist with large tape installations of abstract land formations and a Polaroid series on light, both of which established the foundation for her artistic investigation.

 While visiting friends on the West Coast, Burgess took a profound interest in the California landscape.
-Upon relocating to Los Angeles, she produced a series of drawings and sculptures based on plants growing in the Anza Borrego Desert.
+Upon relocating to Los Angeles, she produced a series of drawings and sculptures based on flora from the Anza Borrego Desert.
 To learn more about materials and processes she apprenticed with a museum exhibits shop, and later opened a custom metal fabricating business serving Los Angeles architects, artists and museums.

-In 1998 Burgess produced a series of composite landscapes, which were exhibited at a UC Santa Cruz environmental conference.
+In 1998 Burgess produced a series of composite landscape photographs, which were exhibited at a UC Santa Cruz environmental conference.
 Photographing Elysian Park in Los Angeles connected her to local “green” organizations, which initiated her ongoing community volunteer work.

 In 2005 she began a series of graphite shadow drawings using the Sun to capture by hand portraits of plants in a moment of time, much like photography.
 This body of work led to an artist-in-residency, exhibition invitations from botanic gardens, and transitioning her landscape photography into outdoor site-specific installations.
 In 2015 her sculpture, Shadow Screen, was added to the permanent collection of Rancho Santa Ana Botanic Garden.